Q: Does your Chief portrayer have to be Native American?

 Q: What can I do to support the Chief tradition?

-A: Current students can join Students for Chief Illiniwek, a registered student organization on campus.
-The Honor the Chief Society is the leading organization in preserving the Chief tradition, and is open to community members and alumni alike.
+A: The Honor The Chief Society is the leading organization in preserving these traditions, and is open to community members and college alumni alike.
 To get involved, click here!

 Q: How can you support a racist mascot?